 The NWPAA grants significant investigatory powers to the Board: "The Board may hold such hearings, sit and act at such times and places, take such testimony, and receive such evidence as it considers appropriate."
 At the request of the Board, and subject to existing law, DOE is required to provide all records, files, papers, data, and information necessary for the Board to conduct its technical and scientific review, including drafts of work products and documentation of work-in-progress.
-According to the legislative history of the NWPAA, Congress provided such access to allow the Board to review and comment on DOE decisions, plans, and actions as they occur, not after the fact.
+According to the legislative history of the NWPAA, Congress indicated this was necessary because the Board's "...effectiveness is dependent upon its ability to affect actions of the Secretary while they are happening, and not just after the fact."